 A good thing is to also set some time for off-boarding.
 Ask all your “what if?” questions.
 Make sure that when they leave, all your questions are answered.
 Go over the project one more time, what went wrong, what went right, and allow the team that remains to get as much insight as they need to keep things going smoothly.
 During the off-boarding, it is also crucial that you have a handover plan.
 It is important that the process and learning remain in-house or are accessible when you decide to extend the project.

 We hope this article helps you with your future hiring needs.
 Being the intermediary between clients and freelancers we have seen both parties face a unique set of challenges.
 We hope that these tips can help you make the process smoother when working with your next remote freelance talent.
-In our next blog post, we will take a closer look at the challenges on the flip side, straight from our Elite community.
-Stay tuned to learn some of the ways that even the most experienced and well-versed freelancers can improve their and processes to get the most out of their freelance career.
+Stay tuned to learn some of the ways that even the most experienced and well-versed freelancers can improve their project management and processes to get the most out of their freelance career.